-In VSCO, photos can have more in common than just their presets, and that’s where using the VSCO search function comes in.
-Within the photo-sharing platform, posts can be filtered using a search for a specific user or tag to help curate your own page with reposts or label your original work so that others may find it.
+In VSCO, photos can have more in common than just their presets.
+That’s where using the VSCO search function comes in!
+Within the photo-sharing platform, posts can be filtered using a search for a specific user or tag.
+This helps you to seamlessly curate your page with reposts, as well as to make your own posts easy for others find.

 What is VSCO search?

-Similarly to many other photo-sharing based social media platforms, VSCO search allows users to sort through posts by hashtags, users, and presets.
+Like many other photo-sharing based social platforms, VSCO search allows users to sort through posts by hashtags, users, and presets.
 This is how the platform automatically groups photos together, which makes it the best way to find new content based on your interests.

-While VSCO search is essentially the same as searching for any photo on the web or within an app, knowing what you’re looking for and what keywords are necessary to find something are crucial to using it most efficiently.
+Using VSCO search is essentially the same as searching for any photo on the web or within an app.
+But knowing what you’re looking for, and what keywords you’ll need to find it, are crucial to getting the most out of this feature.

-Here’s an example: If you’re looking to curate a feed in a specific color — say, yellow — use the #yellow tag in VSCO search to find posts that fit that specific aesthetic.
+Here’s an example: If you’re looking to curate a feed in a specific color — say, yellow — use the #yellow tag in to find posts that fit that specific aesthetic.

-Or if you’re interested in finding the content of users you don’t follow yet, use VSCO search to look for them and land straight on their page, or use a term you’re interested in, hit the “user” tab, and see who is posting photos you like.
-You could search terms like “warm,” “soft,” or “dark.”
+If you’re looking for new inspiration from other users, you can simply enter a search term you’re interested in, hit the “user” tab, and see who’s posting photos you like.
+You could tags like “warm,” “soft,” or “dark.”